clarity20/shellmath/README.md

-# Shellfloat
+# Shellmath
-Introducing floating-point arithmetic libraries for the Bash shell, because they said it couldn't be done... and because:
+Introducing decimal arithmetic libraries for the Bash shell, because they said it couldn't be done... and because:

 .